ibexa/documentation-developer/docs/api/rest_api_reference.md

 -   A description of what this resource does
 -   Which headers are supported, and how to use them
 -   Which error codes can occur
--   Most of the time, a request + response example
+-   Most of the time, a request and response example